AOA (group): 2018–2019: Bingle Bangle, Mina's departure, Queendom, and New Moon

 On May 28, 2018, the group returned with their fifth EP titled Bingle Bangle with a title track of the same name.
 The album's single peaked at #4 on Gaon Digital Chart and the group received a Bonsang at the Soribada Best K-Music Awards.

 In late April 2019, contract negotiations had begun in light of the members' impending contract expiration.
 FNC responded to reports shortly after stating that contract negotiations with the members were ongoing and discussions about resigning were going positively.
 On May 13, 2019 the agency announced Mina's departure from the group to pursue her acting career.
 In the statement the agency confirmed that the group would continue as five members.

 In August 2019, AOA joined Mnet's reality survival show Queendom, which saw six female K-pop acts competing in a series of preliminary performances, and in the show's finale, each act would release a final song on the same day to compete for the top spot.
 The series began airing on August 29, and following the premiere, AOA had begun to receive a lot of positive reception and widespread attention for their appearances on the show.
 The performance for their cover of Mamamoo's "Egotistic" became a trending topic on Naver, and the digital release of their cover entered many Korean music charts.
 On October 25, Queendom's six contestants released their final songs on Korean streaming services.
 AOA released "Sorry," which would be their first official release as five members.

 AOA released their sixth EP New Moon with the title track "Come See Me" on November 26, 2019.

-2020–present: Bullying scandal allegations, Jimin, Yuna, and Seolhyun's departures
+2020–2024: Bullying scandal allegations and members' departures from FNC

 In early July 2020, former member Mina made a series of Instagram posts, in which she alleged that Jimin had bullied her for ten years, driving her to the point of self-harming and attempting suicide.
 Following the allegations, FNC Entertainment and Jimin issued separate apologies to Mina.
-On July 4, 2020, Jimin left the group and retired from the entertainment industry entirely due to the scandal.
+On July 4, 2020, Jimin left the group and retired from the entertainment industry entirely due to the scandal and backlash against her.

 On January 1, 2021, FNC Entertainment announced that Yuna's contract had expired, and that she would be leaving the company.

-On October 20, 2022, it was announced Seolhyun would also be leaving the company.
+On October 20, 2022, it was announced that Seolhyun would also be leaving the company.

+On March 15, 2023, Hyejeong moved from FNC to TH Company.

+On May 22, 2024, Dohwa announced through her personal social media that she had left FNC Entertainment following the expiration of her contract.